 And it creates a lot of waste.

-While it’s great that the Prime Try Before You Buy box can be reused for sending back items, there is a lot of waste created by the individual plastic bags that each item is packaged in.
+While it’s great that the Prime Try Before You Buy box can be reused for sending back items, there's a lot of waste created by the individual plastic bags that each item is packaged in.
 I had a huge wad of plastic and cardboard from the shoebox that I had to toss/recycle at the end of my try-on session.
-It made me feel a little sad.

 The Prime Try Before You Buy closet has lots of brands — but still feels somewhat limited.